cotodevel/ToolchainGenericDS-multiplayer-example/README.md

 Project Specific description:

-A.  UDP NIFI see: https://github.com/cotodevel/ToolchainGenericDS/tree/master/misc/tcp

-or

-B.  LOCAL NIFI:
-in arm9/main.cpp comment: single player and udp nifi then uncomment localnifi, like this:

-//switch_dswnifi_mode(dswifi_idlemode);		//single player:

-//switch_dswnifi_mode(dswifi_udpnifimode);	//udp nifi: Check readme

-switch_dswnifi_mode(dswifi_localnifimode);	//local nifi:
+Press A to disable DSWNIFI
+press B to change to DSWNIFI UDP NIFI mode (setup: https://github.com/cotodevel/ToolchainGenericDS/tree/master/misc/tcp) press X to change to DSWNIFI localhost mode.

-Then you must run this in BOTH DS, press L to send a frame to the other DS.
+Then you must run this homebrew in BOTH DS, press L to send a frame to the other DS.
 The receiver DS will have a frame sent from the Sender (Sender DS Clock Time).

 Coto